 With its commitment to the environment, local identity and mountain sports, and backed by the highest standards of technology and safety, this will be a true high quality trail competition.

-Ushuaia by UTMB® 2019 offers, in a single competition, 4 distances for you to choose from, including a 130 kilometers trail with 8,200 meters of accumulated incline.
+Ushuaia by UTMB® 2019 offers, in a single competition, 4 distances for you to choose from, including a 130 kilometers trail with 7.100 meters of accumulated height gain.

 Regardless which course you choose, you will follow paths that run along the coast of the sea and pass through valleys, mountains, glaciers, subantarctic forests, wetlands, lakes and rivers.